 Community-Based Victim Services

-There are 55 Stopping the Violence Outreach and 11 Multicultural Outreach programs in BC, funded by the Ministry of Justice.
+There are 55 Stopping the Violence Outreach and 11 Multicultural Outreach programs in BC, funded by the Ministry of Public Safety and Solicitor General.
 These programs respond to the needs of adult women and their dependent children who have experienced or are at risk of violence.
 Programs support women to identify and access the services they need.
 They provide counselling, referral to other community services and assistance with systems such as child protection and family court.
 They also work to ensure that a coordinated response is in place in the community.
 Programs provide community education to raise awareness about the effect of violence against women and the services needed to address it.
 As needed, they provide local transportation, accompaniment and advocacy.

 Sexual Assault Centres were established in BC throughout the 1970s to provide crisis intervention, hospital and police accompaniment, counselling and advocacy for women and girls dealing with sexual assault and historical child sexual abuse.
 While funding was cut to the 23 centres in 2003, many of these programs still exist through Community-Based Victim Services funding and other fund-raised resources.